-Bryan Martin is a Massey M.Acc alumnus (2002) and holds a B.A. in Economics from Vanderbilt University.
+Bryan Martin, a Massey M.Acc alumnus (2002), holds a B.A. in Economics from Vanderbilt University.
 He is currently a partner with Deloitte & Touche LLP and leads Deloitte’s New England Healthcare and Life Sciences mergers and acquisitions.
 He consults with boards of directors and senior executives on M & A strategies in both the public and private sectors.
 Bryan’s community involvement includes company campaign leader for the United Way, youth basketball coach, and contributor to the local Boys and Girls Clubs of Massachusetts.
 He also enjoys volunteering his time to the NABA as well as speaking to college students about the accounting profession.

 Jim Greene - 2014 (Co - Recipient)

 (L to R: Dr. Joe Alexander, Associate Dean; Jim Greene, Jason Whitman, Alumni Board President)